-'Everyone who works with children - including teachers, GPs, nurses, midwives, health visitors, early years professionals, youth workers, police, Accident and Emergency staff, paediatricians, voluntary and community workers and social workers - has a responsibility for keeping them safe.
+'Everyone who works with children - including teachers, GPs, nurses, midwives, health visitors, early years professionals, youth workers, police, Accident and Emergency staff, pediatricians, voluntary and community workers and social workers - has a responsibility for keeping them safe.
 No single professional can have a full picture of a child's needs and circumstances and, if children and families are to receive the right help at the right time, everyone who meets them has a role to play in identifying concerns, sharing information and taking prompt action.'
-(Source Reference: Working.
-Rachel Armour (Nursery Manager) and Alicjia Pendry (Deputy Manager) are the named Leads responsible for Safeguarding and the Child Protection Officer (CPO), also known as the Designated Safeguarding Lead (DSL), at Acorn to Oak Nursery.
+(Source Reference: Working Together to Safeguard Children December 2023).
+Rachel Armour (Nursery Manager) and Alicja Pendry (Deputy Manager) are the named Leads responsible for Safeguarding and the Child Protection Officer (CPO), also known as the Designated Safeguarding Lead (DSL), at Acorn to Oak Nursery.
 It is the CPO's responsibility to ensure that all staff aware of their responsibilities and will provide training opportunities for staff to do this competently.
 There will be a designated member of staff for always safeguarding available whilst the nursery is open.
 This is so that staff can discuss concerns.
-In the CPO's absence the designated member of staff for safeguarding will be the Deputy Manager (Alicjia Pendry) and in their absence, it will be the Third in Charge (Kenzie Frost).
+In the Nursery Manager's absence, the designated member of staff for safeguarding will be the Deputy Manager (Alicja Pendry).
+Our Nursery Manager is also contactable at all times on 07903 762943.